 From within the Storage Explorer, expand the Tables folder and then click on WADPerformanceCountersTable.

-Within table output window, you should be able to see the current metrics that have been gathered.
+Within the table output window, you should be able to see the current metrics that have been gathered.
 From within this window, you can do sorting, searching, exporting of the data and many more activities.

 Exercise 2 – Allow access to Azure Storage table data

-In this lab exercise, you creating a Shared Access Signature (SAS) key that will be used to allow another person access to the table storage data that has been generated in the previous exercise.
+In this lab exercise, you will create a Shared Access Signature (SAS) key that will be used to allow another person access to the table storage data that has been generated in the previous exercise.
 This type of SAS key can be beneficial when needing to allow temporary access to your data without giving full access to the rest of your storage account.

 Task 1 – Create the SAS Key

-Your QA team would like access to the performance counter data you have gathered, therefore, you want to give them access to ONLY the WADPerformanceCountersTable.
+Your QA team would like access to the performance counter data you have gathered; therefore, you want to give them access to ONLY the WADPerformanceCountersTable.

-From within the Storage Explorer, right click on the WADPerformanceCountersTable table.
+From within the Storage Explorer:

+Right-click on the WADPerformanceCountersTable table.

 Select the Get Shared Access Signature… menu item.

 In the Shared Access Signature dialog box, you can set a valid time limit that the key will be valid for, but in this case, leave the default value you see in your own windows as it is.

-Make sure though that you only allow Query access and then select the Create button.
+Make sure though that you only allow Query access.

+Select the Create button.

 The SAS key will be generated.

-Copy the key to your clipboard, paste it in to Notepad or some location where you retrieve the key from.
+Click the Copy button for the URL to copy the key to your clipboard.
+Paste it in to Notepad (or some location where you retrieve the key from).

+Click Close.

-Your key should look something similar to this:
+Your SAS url should look something similar to this:

 https://lwstoreiaas.table.core.windows.net:443/WADPerformanceCountersTable?st=2016-11-28T01%3A43%3A00Z&se=2016-11-29T01%3A43%3A00Z&sp=r&sv=2015-12-11&tn=wadperformancecounterstable&sig=ZwFpp0h.....

 For ease of reading, the QA team should also be using the Microsoft Azure Storage Explorer.
 In the next task, you will learn how to use the SAS key to retrieve the performance counter data.